sky-ecosystem/dss-exec-lib/README.md

 - `setIlkStabilityFee(bytes32 _ilk, uint256 _rate)`: Set the stability fee for a given ilk.

 ### Abacus Management

 - `initLinearDecrease(address _calc, uint256 _duration)`: Initialize the variables in a LinearDecrease calculator.
 - `initStairstepExponentialDecrease(address _calc, uint256 _duration, uint256 _pct_bps)`: Initialize the variables in a StairstepExponentialDecrease calculator.
 - `initExponentialDecrease(address _calc, uint256 _pct_bps)`: Initialize the variables in an ExponentialDecrease calculator.

 ### Oracle Management
-- `addToWhitelist(address _oracle, address _reader)`: Adds an address to a whitelist, for contracts which implement the `kiss`/`diss` pattern for 2nd level permissions.
-- `removeFromWhitelist(address _oracle, address _reader)`: Removes an address from a whitelist, for contracts which implement the `kiss`/`diss` pattern for 2nd level permissions.

 - `allowOSMFreeze(address _osm, bytes32 _ilk)`: Add OSM address to OSM mom, allowing it to be frozen by governance.

 ### Governance Security Module

 - `setGSMDelay`: Sets the GSM delay for governance actions.

 ### Direct Deposit Module

 - `setDDMTargetInterestRate(address _ddm, uint256 _pct_bps)`: Set the target rate (`bar`) for a DDM module.

 ### Collateral Onboarding

 In order to onboard new collateral to the Maker protocol, the following must be done before the spell is prepared:

 - Deploy a GemJoin contract
   - Rely the `MCD_PAUSE_PROXY` address
   - Deny the deployer address
 - Deploy a Clip contract
   - Rely the `MCD_PAUSE_PROXY` address
   - Deny the deployer address
 - Deploy an Abacus pricing contract
   - Initialize values (or use initialization function in DssExecLib)
   - Rely the `MCD_PAUSE_PROXY` address
   - Deny the deployer address
 - Deploy a Pip contract (oracles team-managed)
   - Rely the `MCD_PAUSE_PROXY` address
   - Deny the deployer address

 Once these actions are done, add the following code (below is an example) to the `execute()` function in the spell.
 The `setChangelogAddress` function calls are required to add the collateral to the on-chain changelog.
 They must follow the following convention:

 - GEM: `TOKEN`
 - JOIN: `MCD_JOIN_TOKEN`
 - CLIP: `MCD_CLIP_TOKEN`